CORE Logo Subtext

 What damage did Hurricane Helene cause?

 Helene made landfall in Florida’s Big Bend region as a massive Category 4 hurricane — the strongest hurricane to make landfall in Big Bend on record.
 Several states suffered catastrophic and life-threatening flash and urban flooding, landslides, extended power outages, damaging wind and heavy rains.
-Over 200 fatalities have been confirmed across six states.
+Over 200 fatalities were confirmed across six states.
 Given a 500-mile path of destruction from Florida through North Carolina and estimated damages well over $100 billion, CORE joined forces with local partners on the ground and the National Guard to reach as many people as possible with humanitarian support.

 With CORE’s history of extensive programming and emergency responses following hurricanes Idalia and Ian, our teams quickly mobilized in Georgia and expanded efforts into North Carolina, where we’ve actively served the community since 2018 in response to Hurricane Florence.